Sangramjit786/Spring-SOAP-WebServices/README.md

 ### 3. Message Dispatcher Servlet

 The Message Dispatcher Servlet is configured to handle all requests to `/ws/*` and route them to the appropriate endpoint methods based on the SOAP action and payload root element.
+- `MessageDispatcherServlet` is the core of Spring Web Services.
+- It is configured in `WebConfig` to:
+  - Handle SOAP messages.
+  - Map requests to correct endpoints.
+  - Expose WSDL URL.

 ### 4. WSDL Generation